Number of Runners

-The Durham Trails 10 offers runners a fabulous opportunity to run some beautiful trails in Durham City and it’s surrounding area’s.
+The Durham Trails 10 offers runners a fabulous opportunity to run some beautiful trails in Durham City and the areas surrounding the city.
 The 10 mile route starts in Durham City before heading down along the rivers Wear Dale Way, through the fabulous local woods of Shincliffe and Croxdale, running along some trails we guarantee you have never ran before.
-You will then return to the City via some great trails and finishing with the spectacular climb up to the top of Whinney Hill; where you will be gob smacked by the uniterupted view of Durham Cathedral from one of the highest vantage points within the city itself.
+You will then return to the City via some great trails and finishing with the spectacular climb up to the top of Whinney Hill; where you will be gob smacked by the uninterrupted view of Durham Cathedral from one of the highest vantage points within the city itself.

-This will be an event not to be missed in the Urban Trail Series.
+This is an event not to be missed in the Urban Trail Series.

 Route and Course Markings